Morse theory on Lie groupoids: Morse--Smale dynamics

 \begin{proposition} The endpoint maps $l=(l_1,l_0):(W^{s}(G_{S_\lambda})\rightrightarrows W^{s}(S_\lambda))\to (G_{S_\lambda}\rightrightarrows S_\lambda)$ and $u=(u_1,u_0):(W^{u}(G_{S_\lambda})\rightrightarrows W^{u}(S_\lambda))\to (G_{S_\lambda}\rightrightarrows S_\lambda)$ are Lie groupoid fibrations. \end{proposition}

 \begin{proof} On the one hand, the fact that both $l$ and $u$ define Lie groupoid morphisms follows by arguing exactly as we did in Lemma \ref{Stable/UnstableGroupoids}.
-Indeed, as the pair $(\widetilde{\Phi_{\tau}},\Phi_{\tau})$ determines a Lie groupoid morphism we have that
+Indeed, let us consider for instance the case of $u$.
+As the pair $(\widetilde{\Phi_{\tau}},\Phi_{\tau})$ determines a Lie groupoid morphism we have that

 We can analogously get that $t\circ u_1=u_0\circ t$.
 If $(h_1,h_2)\in (W^{u}(G_{S_\lambda}))^{(2)}$ then

 On the other hand, let us consider the fibred product given by the diagram below

 Now we show that $u$ has the fibration property \eqref{eq:gpdfibration}, that is, the map $\hat{u}:W^{u}(G_{S_\lambda})\to G_{S_\lambda}\times_{S_\lambda}W^{u}(S_\lambda), h\mapsto (u_1(h),s(h))$, is a surjective submersion.
 Indeed, since $\pi_1$ and $\pi_2$ are surjective submersions, $\pi_1\circ\hat{u}=u_1$ and $\pi_2\circ\hat{u}=s$, then $u$ is a surjective submersion because $u_1$ and $s$ are so.
 Hence, as $u_0:W^{u}(S_\lambda)\to S_\lambda$ is also a surjective submersion we conclude that $u$ is in fact a Lie groupoid fibration. \end{proof}